Jaksuhn/essays/The problems of our world (and what we can do to fix them).md

 ### Types of Socialism

-*This section will essentially be a simplification of the wikipedia article [Types of socialism](https://en.wikipedia.org/wiki/Types_of_socialism) with little additions of historical context.
+*This section will essentially be a simplification of the wikipedia article "[Types of socialism]"(https://en.wikipedia.org/wiki/Types_of_socialism) with little additions of historical context.
 For a more in-depth understanding, please refer to the wiki.*

 Defining socialism is very often a difficult topic that ends up with much argument between socialists and even outsiders.
 Nonetheless, every form of socialism is based off the idea that workers must control the [means of production](https://en.wikipedia.org/wiki/Means_of_production).
 On its own, socialism is purely an economic system - it does not dictate how a state, if it exists, should operate.
 Some flavours of socialism do address this within their ideology.

 **The Debated and/or Non-Socialisms**

 The systems in this category are either: not socialist at all, but confused with socialism; considered to be socialism among some but not among others; support a partial socialist implementation but ultimately retain parts of capitalism.

 * Social Democracy
 * Democratic Socialism
 * Market Socialism: